senaite/senaite2.com/docs/quickstart.md

 ![Analysis Categories](/screenshots/analysis_categories_listing.png "Analysis Categories")

-Let's add the category "Metal" to group together analyses which trace metals by clicking the "Add" Button above the listing table.
+Let's add the category *Metal* to group together analyses which trace metals by clicking the *Add* Button above the listing table.

 ![Add Analysis Category](/screenshots/add_analysis_category_screen.png "Add a new Analysis Category")

 - Title: `Metals`
 - Description: `Trace metals in water`

-Click again the "Save" button when you are done.
+Click again the *Save* button when you are done.

 ### Add Analysis Services